 - Although he’s not the headliner, James Keach gets the most screen time here as “Jesse James.”
 Keach plays his character as solemn and vengeful but with understated flair.
 He communicates his character’s underlying emotional distance with aplomb that is not easy to accomplish.
 James Keach was also in “National Lampoon’s Vacation,” the steamy “Love Letters” with Jamie Lee Curtis and the simply awful “Moving Violations” (click here for my review).

 - Golden Globe winner (not for this one) Stacy Keach plays “Frank James” as a man of few words and quiet authority.
 Although the obvious foundation on which “Jesse” stands, Stacy Keach knows how to use quiet dignity to the best result.
 Stacy Keach was “Sgt.
 Stedenko” in “Up in Smoke” as well as a prolific 201 credits through 2015 over a career spanning six decades.
+He also did a commendable job as a recurring character on TV’s “Two and a Half Men.”

 The Younger family: